Pedestrian Auriol Grey jailed over Huntingdon cyclist death

 Their daughter, Gillian Hayter, described her mother's death as "needless and senseless", and paid tribute to the police officers who were "a credit to the uniform they wear".

-The driver of the car which hit Mrs Ward said there was "always a piece of me that feels guilty" and that her whole life had "turned upside down" following the incident.
+The driver of the car that hit Mrs Ward said there was "always a piece of me that feels guilty" and that her whole life had "turned upside down" following the incident.

 Miranda Moore KC, who said in mitigation for Grey that "she does not pose a risk or danger to the public", stated she would be making an appeal against the sentence.